aerocommerce/cli/README.md

 # Aero Commerce CLI Tool

-> Install and manage your Aero Commerce projects from the command line.
+> A command line installer for your Aero Commerce projects.

 ## Installing the package